Analysis | Understanding the rhetorical fight over ‘spying’ on Donald Trump

 One of the questions raised by Durham is whether the research conducted that led to the purported Alfa Bank-Trump link was intending to serve as opposition research or whether it was instead research unrelated to the campaign specifically.
 That isn’t clear.

 But that draws a useful comparison with Trump’s other long-standing effort to claim that he was being spied on: the FBI’s investigation into various people in Trump’s orbit who were linked to Russia.
 Trump and his allies have long claimed that the FBI’s probe into possible links with Russia was undue spying.
-That probe included investigating his campaign manager (who’d worked for pro-Russia interests in Ukraine and who shared campaign data with a suspected Russian agent during the campaign) and two campaign advisers (one of whom was tipped off about possible Russian hacking and another of whom traveled to Russia during the campaign).
+That probe included investigating his campaign manager (who’d worked for pro-Russian interests in Ukraine and who shared campaign data with a suspected Russian agent during the campaign) and two campaign advisers (one of whom was tipped off about possible Russian hacking and another of whom traveled to Russia during the campaign).
 In other words, it involved investigating clear links to Russia at a moment when Russia was understood to be trying to influence the 2016 election.
 Is this spying on Trump?
 Trump says it was — though the evidence has always shown only that members of his campaign were the targets.

 It’s important to recognize that Trump was alleging that he was being unfairly targeted by authorities at the very outset of his presidency, with his allies only later backstopping his claims with narratives intending to bolster his point.
 The central narrative on the right that aims to wave away the Russia probe, for example, centers on text messages between two FBI officials that emerged months later.
 That they included disparagement of Trump was meant to demonstrate that the investigation was politically motivated, but an investigation by the inspector general of the Justice Department found that to be unwarranted.
 (Durham and his then-boss attorney general William P. Barr objected to that characterization but in the years since Durham’s offered no evidence to undermine it.)